Jmarques/vigil/stakeholder_faq.md

 ---

 ### Why not microservices?
 Isn't a monolith an architectural liability?

+**The short version for non-technical readers:** Microservices is an architectural pattern that makes sense when you have many independent teams building features that can operate completely separately.
+We don't have that situation.
+Our violation processing steps are tightly connected—a single violation touches documents, fines, correspondence, reviews, and payments in sequence.
+Splitting these into separate services would add complexity without solving any problem we actually have.

+**The technical details:**

 Microservices solve specific problems: independent scaling, independent deployment, team autonomy across bounded contexts, fault isolation.
 These benefits come with costs: distributed system complexity, network latency, data consistency challenges, operational overhead.